The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

-As a consequence of Lemma \ref{lemma:t} we see that the dimension of $\Upsilon_*$, understood as the dimension of its affine hull in $\Upsilon^{\pm}$, is $t=d-s$.
-The knowledge of $t$ and the inequality $s \geq m$ provides another variant of the Carath\'{e}odory theorem expressed in terms of the VODs: \begin{proposition} Any optimal design can be represented as a convex combination of $r$ VODs, where $r \leq t+1 \leq d-m+1$. \end{proposition}
+As a consequence of Lemma \ref{lMsm} we see that the dimension of $\Upsilon_*$, understood as the dimension of its affine hull in $\Upsilon^{\pm}$, is $t=d-s$.
+The knowledge of $t$ and the inequality $s \geq m$ provides another variant of the Carath\'{e}odory theorem expressed in terms of the VODs: \begin{theorem} Any optimal design can be represented as a convex combination of $r$ VODs, where $r \leq t+1$. \end{theorem}

 The main theorem characterizing the VODs, based directly on Theorem \ref{tEquivPOW}, is